Rock ’n’ roll pioneer Fats Domino dies at 89

 "They call me the Fat Man, because I weigh 200 pounds," he sang.
 "All the girls, they love me, 'cause I know my way around."

-In 1955, he broke into the white pop charts with "Ain't it a Shame" — but actually sang the lyrics as "ain't that a shame."
-The song was covered blandly by Pat Boone as "Ain't That a Shame" and rocked out years later by Cheap Trick.
+In 1955, he broke into the white pop charts with "Ain't it a Shame," covered blandly by Pat Boone as "Ain't That a Shame" and rocked out decades later by Cheap Trick.
 Domino enjoyed a parade of successes through the early 1960s, including "Be My Guest" and "I'm Ready."
 Another hit, "I'm Walkin,"' became the debut single for Ricky Nelson.

 Domino appeared in the rock 'n' roll film "The Girl Can't Help It" and was among the first black performers to be featured in popular music shows, starring with Buddy Holly and the Everly Brothers.
 He also helped bridge rock 'n' roll and other styles — even country/western, recording Hank Williams' "Jambalaya" and Bobby Charles' "Walkin' to New Orleans."